moposx/Mi5sPlus-MIUI10-Porting/README.md

 # Mi5sPlus-MIUI10-Porting
-A magisk module enabling you to use MIUI10(Oreo-based) on Mi 5s Plus.
+A magisk module enables you to use MIUI10(Oreo-based) on Mi 5s Plus.

 See [here](./magisk_module/README.md) for the modules's information.